RankquantRQ

 Global percentile answers "how does this product compare to everything we measure?" — which is useful but sometimes unfair.
 A $14 bottle that beats all other $14 bottles is doing exactly what a $14 bottle should do; showing it at the 25th global percentile (against $200 Burgundy) hides that achievement.

 So we also publish a cohort percentile.
-It's the same CI-floor, re-ranked within a narrower peer group.
+It is the same value, re-ranked within a narrower peer group.

 Cohort(i) = { j : category(j) = category(i)